kekyo/ForestLog/README.md

 ## Suspend and resume

-In an environment such as a smartphone, log output must be suspended and resumed as the application transitions between states.
+In an environment such as smartphones and/or tablet devices, log output must be suspended and resumed as the application transitions between states.

 The following example will correspond to an application transition in Xamarin Android: